A Blessing on the Poets

 "Here is a unique mind at literary play."

-"The Encyclopedia of Scotland fundamentally demonstrates just how deep Finch’s commitment to language is.
-It will force many readers to rethink."
+"The Encyclopedia of Scotland fundamentally demonstrates just how deep Finch’s commitment to language is."

 — Ron Silliman